 When buying a round sunglass you need to be on the lookout for the usual fit issues.
 Make sure the temples (or arms) of the frame rest comfortably behind your ear.
 If they’re too short you will experience discomfort and your frame may slip often.
 Look and see where your eye sits in the lens; your eye should rest comfortably in the middle to upper third of the lens.
 Last, a personal style note: when in doubt wear a smaller round lens over a larger round.
 Leaning on the smaller side gives a cool vintage badass vibe.
 For additional help on finding the perfect frame fit, check out our 3 Steps to Choosing the Best Glasses for Your Face Shape.

 What to Wear with Round Sunglasses

 The beauty of round sunglasses is that you can really wear them with anything.
 Wearing a round sunglass with something simple and clean like denim and a tee shirt can set you apart in a huge way.
 You can also dress them up and throw a pair on while wearing a perfectly tailored suit.
-You really can’t go wrong with such a timeless look.
+Looking to take it to the next level?
+Learn more about our tinted-polarized lenses that come in green, blue, yellow, pink, or neutral hue -- allowing you to effortlessly put some color into your everyday look, or accentuate your chosen color palette for the day.
+In the end, you really can’t go wrong with such a flexible, timeless look.